-Accessing Amazon services - Amazon Cognito
+Accessing Amazon Web Services services with temporary credentials - Amazon Cognito

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Accessing Amazon services
+Accessing Amazon Web Services services with temporary credentials

 Amazon SDK resources for creating a client